iamdonovan/iamdonovan.github.io/docs/teaching/egm722/index.rst

 Using open-source python packages, the module demonstrates how many standard GIS tools can be used programmatically to automate repetitive tasks and produce repeatable analyses.

+Before moving on to the :doc:`lectures` and :doc:`practicals<practicals/index>` below, be sure to visit the :doc:`setup<setup/index>` page to make sure that you have the software and materials set up in order to get started.

 +---------+-----------------------+-------------------------+
 | week    | lecture theme         | practical               |
 +---------+-----------------------+-------------------------+